Black tie: Weddings

 Black tie has been increasingly seen in the United States at weddings in place of the traditional morning dress.
-However, etiquette and clothing experts continue to discourage or condemn the wearing of black tie before 6 p.m.
+However, etiquette and clothing experts see the wearing of black tie before 6 p.m. as out of the ordinary.
 Prior to the late 1930s, black tie was even discouraged as too informal for evening weddings, with Amy Vanderbilt arguing that "no man should ever be caught in a church in a tuxedo".
 Emily Post would continue to argue in preference of white tie at evening weddings into the 1950s.

 In the United Kingdom and the rest of Europe, although a minority accepts black tie at evening wedding receptions, including some Jewish weddings, it is seldom worn at church weddings or civil ceremonies where morning dress or a lounge suit is normally favoured.

 Other than that, supplementary alternatives include local variations of white tie etiquette, such as highland dress in Scotland, if neither white tie nor black tie is preferred.